-It's also relatively easy to get from point A to point B on foot, and sometimes it's easier to walk between places than hop on and off the Tube.
+It's also relatively easy to get from point A to point B on foot, and sometimes it's even easier to walk between places than hopping on and off the Tube.

-Keeping in mind all of the public transport options, learning to navigate the streets and circles of the city is not too hard, and expats should find it fairly easy to travel around London.
+With a profusion of public transport options, learning to navigate the streets and circles of the city might be tricky at first, but once settled, expats should find it fairly easy to travel around London.

 Public transport in London

 London, as new arrivals will quickly discover, is divided into nine zones.
 Zone 1 and Zone 2 are considered central London, with zones 3 to 9 forming rings around this core.

 In general, taking public transport in London – no matter which option – will be cheaper, and often faster, than using a taxi or driving.
 There are downsides though, as London locals know.
 While trains and buses are for the most part clean and comfortable, they can become unbearably crowded during rush hour.

 London’s public transport network includes the Tube (also known as the Underground), overground trains, the Docklands Light Railway (DLR), trams and buses.
 One could also hop onto a public riverboat on the Thames.

 London has an integrated ticketing system.
 While it is still possible to get paper tickets, it is recommended that expats living and working in London buy an Oyster card.
 This plastic smartcard allows commuters to load daily, weekly, monthly or annually, or on a pay-as-you-go basis.
 It's also usually the cheapest way to pay for single journeys and is valid on almost all forms of public transport throughout London.
 Oyster cards can be bought or topped up at any tube station, most newsagents and online.

 All tube stations have automatic ticket barriers and those travelling with an Oyster card simply tap the card against the yellow pad at the beginning and end of the journey.